StanJulia/Stan.jl/docs/src/WALKTHROUGH.md

 ## Bernoulli example

-To run the Bernoulli example, start by concatenating the home directory and project directory:
+In this walk-through, it is assumed that 'ProjDir' holds a path to where transient files will be created (in a subdirectory /tmp of ProjDir).

+Make Stan.jl and Mamba diagnostics and graphics available:
 ```
 using Mamba, Stan

-ProjDir = dirname()@__FILE)
-cd(ProjDir) do
 ```
-'ProjDir' is the path where permanent and transient files will be created (in a subdirectory /tmp of ProjDir).

 Next define the variable 'bernoullistanmodel' to hold the Stan model definition:
 ```